jamesdean268/GooglePhotosAPIScripts/README.md

 python -m pip install -r requirements.txt
 ```

-Add your OAuth Token credential from Google Photos API into the credentials_template.json file and rename to credentials.json
+Create a Google OAuth2 Token set following the guide here: https://developers.google.com/photos/library/guides/get-started
+Download the OAuth Client JSON file from the Google Cloud console, and paste the contents into a file called "credentials.json" in the root directory

 ## Execution
-Execute the Python script
+Execute the Python script to list items within Google Photos

 ```
 python GetGooglePhotosContent.py